Jiefei-Wang/DockerParallel/vignettes/vignette.md

 #> Deploying server container
 #> The cluster has 1 workers
 #> Deploying worker container
-#> Registering foreach redis backend, it might take a few minutes
+#> Registering parallel backend, it might take a few minutes
 ```
 Depending on the parallel backend, some clusters may supports adjusting the worker number after the cluster has been running